pat-jpnk/Patricks-Notes/C.md

-- if it is global or static and you want the initial value to be 0, many compilers will store 0's in the binary, many 0's for large arrays
+- if it is global or static and you want the initial value to be 0, many compilers will store 0's in the binary, many 0's in the case of large arrays, this is relevant when storage is limited

 - when the variable will immediately be passed to another function that will set it to different value